DataHenHQ/documentations/source/how_tos.rst

 Dealing with responsive designs
 -------------------------------

-Response deisgns are quite common along websites, which makes it a common problem when comes to browser interaction click actions on elements that would be hidden on smaller or bigger screen sizes.
+Response designs are quite common along websites, which makes it a common problem when comes to browser interaction click actions on elements that would be hidden on smaller or bigger screen sizes.

 This example shows you how to use `display` options to set your browser display size to mobile portrait and then click on a menu option from a response website: